Colombia · tool

 - •Reservations are recommended for popular restaurants, especially on weekend evenings.

-- •Lunch is typically the main meal of the day, often eaten between 1 PM and 3 PM.
+- •Lunch is typically the largest meal of the day, eaten between 1 PM and 3 PM.
+Dinner is usually lighter and eaten later, around 8 PM or 9 PM.